Ovo Energy preps first TV brand campaign to ‘shake’ Big Six’s dominance

 “Energy isn’t a high interest category so we’ve tried to come up with really simple messaging that highlights things like how we make sure new and existing customers are on the cheapest tariff and the fact that we give 3 per cent interest back to accounts in credit.”

-The move being underpinned by what Ovo says is a long-term transformation into a social brand.
+The move is underpinned by what Ovo says is a long-term transformation into a social brand.
 It is investing in its website, Facebook and Twitter profiles to encourage people to use them as a spaces for discussing the energy sector as well as sharing energy saving tips.

 The company is looking to expand its marketing team to fuel its growth and is looking to hire marketers skilled in content creation and social media.

 Smith says: “We’re working towards a platform agnostic approach so that we can hit as many people as we can when they are talking about the industry.”